 According to the call for proposals, IOs are obliged to regularly report about their activities and any difficulties encountered.
-This is done via the six-monthly progress reports as well as the final reports.
+This is usually done via the progress reports as well as the periodic reports according to the schedule set in the Grant Agreement and its annexes.
+Additional reporting might be requested in case it is considered necessary to monitor closely the performance of projects and in order to provide suitable support.